 Still at the top of the Sea of Cortez but on the mainland of Mexico is Puerto Penasco (Rocky Point).
 It is the closest seawater for the residents of Arizona.
 It also started as a fishing village but the first real permanent settlement started with prohibition.
 A well was dug, hotel was built and a resort town offering booze and fishing to dry Americans began.
 Later the railroad was built nearby and full time residents started arriving.
 It was called Rocky Point till the 1930’s when the Mexican government changed its name to Puerto Penasco.
 The last 20 years have seen huge growth to the area.
 The government made the State of Sonora a ‘Free Zone’ and began investing money into the state and infrastructure of many cities.
 They have also began work on port facilities allow for future cruise ships.

 Further south but still in the state of Sonora is the city of Guaymas.
 It is a hot and dry coastal city located in the Sonora desert ecosystem.
 It is a shallow port city of about 130,00.
 Historically the city has seen a lot of ups, downs, changes of ownership, and near rebellions.
 Today it is an industrial shrimp fishing port with some commercial shipping.
 Its one national claim to fame is the annual Carnival.
 Carnival of Guaymas has been going on every year (more or less) since 1888.
-It always begins with the in your face Hoguera, where an effigy of someone (locally loathed or disliked) is burned.
-Money has it the person of honor this year will be President Trump.
+It always begins with the Hoguera, where an effigy of someone (locally loathed or disliked) is burned.
 The parade starts downtown and ends on the beach days later.

 Tile work Rosarito Hotel

 The border area from Nogales to the Gulf of Mexico and Matamoros is mostly void of expat enclaves and resorts.
+Big busy cities do exist on the mexican side, Ciudad Juárez, Nuevo Laredo, Reynosa, and Matamoros.
+They just aren't the tourist destinations they once were.
 Chihuahua, to the Rio Grande and Coahuila to Tamaulipas this is the true frontera, a land of bandits and outlaws.
 Once they raided cattle and smuggled liqueur now its drugs and people.
 This is a bleak land.
 The one stand out is Monterrey, Nuevo León.
+Many people from the south and Mexico City consider it more American than Mexican.
 One of the richer cities in Mexico, its close proximity to the US makes it an important center for industry and business.
-Many people from the south and Mexico City consider it more American than Mexican.
+It has a large expat working community of Anglos and Asians.